Posted: 24th May 2019

 Those 35-50 years old are post likely to be affected.

-There is a few options to consider after being diagnosed with tennis elbow.
+There is a few options to consider after being diagnosed with this condition.
 There is medical management that can be included in your treatment.
 You can speak to your GP for more information.
 As physiotherapists we can help control your pain and get your moving again by providing education and advice on modification of activities, use joint mobilisations, prescribe strengthening and stretching exercises and fit a brace.

 Call our friendly admin team on 1300 122 884 to book an appointment now.